WentaiDu/socialdistribution/README.md

 Docs:https://ourbackend.herokuapp.com/docs/

 # AJAX Design
 We use Axios extensively.
+We used Axios for all requests so all of our requests are based on AJAX.
 Axios is a promise-based asynchronous communication framework that can be used in browsers and node.js; its main function is to achieve AJAX asynchronous communication.
 We use Axios to call the API provided by the backend to get data.
 The advantage of using axios:
 You can send XMLHttpRequests in the browser
 You can send http requests in node.js